Commitment to Equity, Inclusion, and Anti-Racism

 Examine the educational and clinical spaces, policies, and practices that uphold racism

 The examination of our admissions process, academic and clinical experiences, policies, and practices is in process and ongoing.
 We began by eliminating the GRE as part of our admission requirements.
 We also recognize the need to make our academic and clinical spaces more welcoming and safe for Black, Indigenous, and other students of color by ensuring that faculty and supervisors participate in antiracist training.
-We have also begun reviewing syllabi to increase representation of historically underrepresented authors and to consider representation when inviting guest speakers.
-Additionally, we seek to protect Black, Indigenous, and other students of color, by developing protocols for students to report incidents of racism.
+We have also begun reviewing syllabi to increase representation of historically underrepresented scholars and to consider representation when inviting guest speakers.
 We invite alumni and current students to offer suggestions as we evaluate practices and procedures to make them more equitable.

 Collaborate with students and faculty to develop anti-bias and antiracist curricula across all programs